6. Familiarize Yourself with Your NYUHome and ALBERT Account

 Each time a bill is generated, students are notified at their NYUHome e-mail address; the eBill notification will only be sent to this address.

 Students can also invite parents/authorized users to create an eSuite account with a login name and password.
 Once the parents/authorized users log in, they can view a student’s eBill statement.
 Parents or any other authorized user must be invited to create an eSuite account in order to make electronic payments towards your balance.
 Learn how to set up an authorized user.

 Tuition and Fees

-2018-2019 tuition rates and fees are available online.
+2020-2021 tuition rates and fees are available online.
 Please note that tuition and fees are calculated per credit.
-Be sure to check back to see 2019-2020 tuition rates and fees once they have been announced.

 Billing Date and Payment Due Dates

 See billing dates and payment due dates.
 Be sure to look at the dates under the Graduate section.

 Students have a number of options when it comes to paying their bill.
 Students can pay their tuition bill in full or enroll in one of NYU’s payment plans.
 There are also different payment methods, including international payments available for students to use.
 Learn about making payments, payment methods, payment plans and international payments.

 A refundable credit balance may result on your student account because of financial aid disbursements, over-payments and/or account adjustments.
 Refunds caused by financial aid and loan payments are issued after the initial disbursement of financial aid, which generally occurs 10 days prior to the start of the semester.
 Refunds are processed continually during the semester as aid is credited to the student account.